FOUfashion/frontend/README.md

 ## Technical Features :boom:

 - resource bundles contain a hash in their name for cache busting => efficient, long-term caching
+- each component has a local stylesheet => concise and shallow stylesheets, reduced conflicts
+- webpack-dev-server reloads components and stylesheets instantly => faster dev, improved productivity
 - server side pre-rendering => SPA app with unaffected SEO

 ## Build :pray: